 The transition from backend development to AI engineering is one of the most common career moves in tech right now.
-If you're a backend developer eyeing the AI space, you're not alone—and you're better positioned than you might think.
+If you're a backend developer eyeing the AI space, you're not alone. and you're better positioned than you might think.
+The official Python tutorial and arXiv ML research papers are two of the best free resources for making the transition.

 Why Backend Developers Have an Advantage